sque/mynn/README.md

 each algorithm before choosing one.
 Sebastian Ruder has published [a very nice blog post](http://ruder.io/optimizing-gradient-descent/index.html#gradientdescentoptimizationalgorithms) where he presents in detail different optimization algorithms.

-MyNN is shipped with 3 different implementation of generic optimization strategies.
+MyNN is shipped with different implementation of optimization strategies.

 * `GradientDescent`: Typical Gradient Descent algorithm
 * `GradientDescentMomentum`: It works as the gradient descent but takes into account the previous grads in order to keep a momentum
-* `AdaptiveGradientDescent` (**Default**): A gradient descent that adapts learning rate per optimized parameter.
+* `AdaptiveGradientDescent`: A gradient descent that adapts learning rate per optimized parameter.
+* `RMSProp`: Gradient descent that adapts learnig rate based on the average of recent magnitudes of the gradients for the weight.
+* `Adam` (**Default**): Adaptive moment estimation, an algorithm that encapsulates both the ideas of momentum and RMSProp.

 ### Weight Initialization

 The library supports different ways to initialize the weights of the linear functions.
 By default it ships with the following strategies:
 * `ConstantWeightInitializer` : It will initialize weight from a predefined list of constant values.